handofthecode/trello_clone/README.md

 This is a Trello Clone

-Tools:
+Purpose: This project was built from scratch over a 15 day period.
+My goal was to replicate the Trello UI and functionality within the allotted time.

+Approach:
-The front-end is built on backbone using handlebars templates.
+The front-end is built on backbone and uses handlebars templating.
-The back-end relies on express and json.
+The back-end relies on express and a simple json file to store nested data.
+Download the Trello Clone Presentation.pdf for more details.

 Features:
 You can create lists and populate them with cards.